Central Namibia

 The Spitzkoppe (from German for "pointed dome"; also referred to as Spitzkop, Groot Spitzkop, or the "Matterhorn of Namibia") is a group of bald granite peaks or inselbergs located between Usakos and Swakopmund in the Namib desert of Namibia.

-Overnight at the Spitzkoppen Lodge
+Overnight in the Spitzkoppen Lodge

-Day 7: Spitzkoppe – Etosha National Park
+Spitzkoppe – Etosha National Park

 You can go on an early morning guided walk, before you depart for the famous Etosha National park.
 On your way there, you will pass through Omaruru and Outjo.